Detinets

-A detinets (детинец /ru/) or detinetz (/ˈdɛtɪnɛts/ DET-in-ets) is a type of historic Russian citadel, similar to a kremlin.
+A detinets (детинец /ru/) or detinetz (/ˈdɛtɪnɛts/ DET-in-ets) is a type of citadel found in historic Russian cities, similar to a kremlin.

 Etymology

 The origin of the term is uncertain.
 Some believe it is derived from the Russian word deti, meaning "children", suggesting it was used to hide children and other less able people during a siege.

 History

 The term detinets (like the Novgorod Detinets) is considered to be older and was kept in the Novgorod region, while the term krom (like the Pskov Krom) was more often used in the Pskov region.
 In other Russian regions, such as in the Moscow and Tver regions, fortresses in the center of cities began to use the term kremlin, which superseded the term detinets in the 14th and 15th centuries.